-The Company and Investment Manager operate in a sub-leased office and the source of water and its supply are controlled and managed by the office's management.
-Hence, there is no designated water meter to monitor the water usage of the office of operations.
+The Company and Investment Manager operate in a sub-leased office, and the source of water and its supply are controlled and managed by the office's management.
+Therefore, there is no designated water meter to monitor the water usage of the office of operations.

-However, we recognise water being an important natural resource and measures are taken to keep the consumption of water to minimal.
-For example, we encourage employees to conserve all resources including water in order to reasonably avoid water wastage.
+We fully understand that water is very precious and measures are necessary to be taken to keep the consumption of water to minimal.
+For example, to emphasise the importance of cultivating employees' awareness and habits of water conservation, we constantly encourage employees to develop good habit of conserving all types of resources including water in order to reasonably avoid water wastage.
 The water source is from Hong Kong Water Supply Department and it poses no sourcing and issues or risks to our operations.

 The Company and the Investment Manager have set the following target:

-Target 6To consider the water conservation policy and measures adopted by the buildings as one of the selection criteria for new rental offices by 2021.
+Target 6 To consider the water conservation policy and measures adopted by the buildings as one of the selection criteria for new rental offices by 2025.